Quick Start Instructions

 Install cluster nodes.

-Operating System on Raspberry Pi
+Install Operating System on Raspberry Pi nodes node2-6

 Follow the installation procedure indicated in “Ubuntu OS Installation” using the corresponding cloud-init configuration files (user-data